 Specifies whether to advertise inter-area routes.
 All of the routing information that matches the range of the network indicated by the specified IPv6 prefix and prefix length is not advertised to other areas as inter-area routes.
 Instead, this command allows you to advertise only a specified range as inter-area routes to other areas.
 However, if you specify not-advertise, nothing will be advertised.

-- Default value when this parameter is omitted: advertise (Information is advertised as inter-area routes). - 2.
-Range of values:
+advertise (Information is advertised as inter-area routes).

 Specify advertise or not-advertise.

 Individual routes connecting the areas are advertised without being summarized.